-The Regulation respecting alternative distribution methods came into force on June 13, 2019.
-As of this date, firms may offer financial products or services without the intermediary of a natural person.
+The Regulation respecting alternative distribution methods provides that firms may offer financial products or services without the intermediary of a natural person.
 Consequently, clients can enter into a contract via the Internet, without having to go through a representative, in the following sectors:

 - claims settlement